Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 Some more testing resulted in the following knowledge: The bluetooth program takes 86% of the available memory and the sharing code by deafult takes 77% memory.
 While I was figuring this out, I decide to also check what the code of part 1 required, which was also 77 percent.
 The combination is therefore quite hard to get to work.

+### Part 3.75 new solution
+Since the complex way doesn't work I recieved a more simple way to achieve this, using I2C.
+It still uses two boards, but this time they are connected with wires instead of internet.
+The first test resulted in the message constantly being -1 or 117, but the sender did send 1 or 0.
+It also appears that the code I had for the spotify API no longer works.

 ### Code for part 1
 ```C